A collector update.

 After much testing and monitoring, we found it would trigger CEL and misfire protection after long term adaptions on air leaks had settled into its max negative value of -10.00.

+It had been leaking for a while.
 Upon removing the headers, we immediately noticed Cylinder 4 had much less heat discolouration.

 The culprit?